-,

 where QpQ and QpP denote the quantization parameters of the coding units containing the sample q0,0 and p0,0, respectively.
-The offset qpOffset dependent on transfer function, the values are signaled in the SPS.
+The offset qpOffset dependent on transfer function, the values are signalled in the SPS.

 Deblocking tC table extension

-In VTM 3, Maximum QP was changed from 51 to 63, and it is desired to reflect corresponding change to deblocking table, which derive values of deblocking parameters tC based on the block QP, The following is updated tC table to accommodate the extension of the QP range.
+In VTM4, Maximum QP was changed from 51 to 63, and it is desired to reflect corresponding change to deblocking table, which derive values of deblocking parameters tC based on the block QP, The following is updated tC table to accommodate the extension of the QP range.